Calculating Cost of Attendance

-- Off-campus: Costs are determined by an average of an individual's responsibility for rent and utilities for a one-bedroom apartment, through departmental research and as reported by current Zucker School of Medicine students through the Office of Student Finance annual survey.
+- Off-campus: Costs are determined by an average of an individual's responsibility for rent and utilities for a two-bedroom apartment, determined through departmental research.

-Costs are intended to reflect the average cost of at least 3 meals per day for graduate students during the academic year, based on on-campus meal plan costs and the Office of Student Finance annual survey results.
+Costs are intended to reflect the average cost of at least 3 meals per day for graduate students during the academic year, based on on-campus dining dollar costs.

 Includes the cost of print versions of required books and other educational supplies and materials required by the program for each academic year.

 Estimated costs for clothing, grooming, personal hygiene, entertainment, etc. for the academic year.

 Estimated costs of traveling to and from campus and other educational training sites.
 The Office of Student Finance uses the Internal Revenue Service's annual standard mileage rate to calculate the mileage component.

 Fees assessed by the Department of Education for the origination and disbursement of Federal Direct loans.
 An average amount is included for each academic year based upon the maximum annual limit for the Direct Unsubsidized loan and average amount borrowed for the Graduate PLUS loan.